-Mason Graphite commissioned its brand-new pilot plant for micronization, spheronization and classification.
+Mason Graphite operates a pilot plant for micronization, spheronization and classification.
 This pilot plant, located in the Quebec City region, is used to produce spherical graphite samples in large quantities for potential customers with whom the Company is in discussion.
 This plant allows significant reduction of sample delivery times and tailoring of product specifications to users' highly diverse specifications.

-In addition, new batches of coated spherical graphite, meeting the very stringent requirements of Li-ion batteries for electric vehicles, have recently been produced.
-These new results demonstrate once again the efficiency and reproducibility of purification, micronization, spheronization, classification and coating processes developed to treat the Lac Guéret graphite.
+Several batches of coated spherical graphite, meeting the very stringent requirements of Li-ion batteries for electric vehicles, have been produced at pilot scale.
+These results demonstrate the efficiency and reproducibility of purification, micronization, spheronization, classification and coating processes developed to treat the Lac Guéret graphite.

-Mason Graphite has conducted internally a technical and economic study on the future 2nd transformation plant.
+In 2020 Mason Graphite conducted internally a technical and economic study on the future 2nd transformation plant.
 This study aimed to industrialize processes, maximize the reuse of reagents, define effluent treatment needs and estimate the construction and operation costs.
 The results obtained have demonstrated sufficient potential to justify more in-depth studies.
 However, with the postponement of the first transformation, the overall development strategy, and consequently this study, must be reviewed and adapted.